 Click here to see licensed and voluntary registered family child care homes in Virginia.

-Click here to see licensed child care centers and religious license-exempt centers in Virginia.
+Click here to see licensed child care centers in Virginia.

 School-Aged Child Care Programs

 Click here to see school-age child care programs in Virginia.

 Religious License-Exempt Child Care Programs

 Click here to see religious license-exempt child care centers.

 Licensed child care centers, licensed preschools, and licensed school-age child care programs involve children under the age of 13 and are offered in a facility that is not the residence of the provider.
 Background checks are required as well as health and safety standards that are subject to 2 inspections per year.

 DoD approved child care centers involve child care programs on federal property.
 These programs meet standards comparable to state licensing and are overseen by the Department of Defense.